j0sh21/DoxBox/README.md

     python print.py

-## Contributing
-Contributions to the project are welcome!
-Please refer to the contributing guidelines for more information on how to submit pull requests, report issues, or suggest enhancements.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
+Contributions to the project are welcome!

 ## Acknowledgments
-Special thanks to all contributors and maintainers of the external libraries and tools used in this project.
+Special thanks to [Ben Arc](https://github.com/arcbtc) for [LNbits](https://github.com/lnbits/lnbits) and all maintainers of the external libraries and tools also used in this project.

+ ⚡️ [Tip this project](https://legend.lnbits.com/lnurlp/link/4Wc7ZE) if you like the DoxBox ⚡️